-In the first quarter of 2024, the Company obtained irrevocable standby Letters of Credit on its existing ABS facilities at March 31, 2024 to satisfy the restricted cash balance requirements in designated bank accounts equal to nine months of interest expense.
-Subsequent to the closing of the Letters of Credit, the restricted cash balance held at the Trustee was released in the amount of \$38.3 million and the proceeds were used for general corporate purposes.
+In the first quarter of 2024, the Company obtained \$57.0 million in irrevocable standby letters of credit to satisfy the restricted cash balance requirements equal to nine months of interest expense on the ABS facilities, inclusive of a \$18.7 million irrevocable standby letter of credit related to the ABS fixed-rate notes issued in the second quarter of 2024.
+The restricted cash balance held by the Trustee in designated bank accounts of \$38.3 million was released to the Company subsequent to the issuance of the letters of credit, proceeds of which were used for general corporate purposes.
 The Company also amended its \$1,125.0 million ABS warehouse facility to extend the conversion date to January 22, 2027, after which borrowings will convert to term notes with a final maturity date of January 22, 2031 and pay interest at daily compounded SOFR plus 2.60%.